Misterblue/misterblue.github.io/_posts/2015-05-14-a-3d-object-viewer.md

 So, my question is: how could one build a virtual world viewer where an OpenSimulator avatar could stand next to a [HighFidelity][3] avatar?

-I will describe my approach in fugure posts.
+I will describe my approach in future posts.
 Eventually, the GitHub project will go public.

 [1]: http://opensimultor.org/